 A Section 106 Agreement is a list of planning conditions that must be fulfilled by a developer.
 For rural schemes the Section 106 Agreement will include clauses to retain the houses for local people and keep them affordable in perpetuity.

 Where can affordable housing be located?

 Most affordable housing developed in rural parishes is located on Rural Exception Sites.
-These are sites in rural locations where market housing would not normally be acceptable.
-The sites are within or adjacent to the boundary of a settlement.
-Residential development is permitted on these sites as an exception to planning policy though all the usual planning criteria set out by the local planning authority must be met.
+These are sites within or adjacent to the boundary of a settlement where market housing would not normally be acceptable.
+Residential development is permitted on these sites as an exception to planning policy though all the usual planning criteria must be met.
 The housing must be affordable housing for local people and remain so in perpetuity.
 All potential sites within and around a settlement would be considered in order to find the best site.
 Developing an Exception Site does not set a precedent for other building.